 Preventing Tooth Decay & the Need for Further Extractions

 Sometimes, you break or damage a tooth and it must be extracted, and this has nothing to do with preventative steps you could have taken.
 It is important to have a good relationship with a general dentist whom you can turn to in situations like this.

 In general, you should practice good oral hygiene to keep your teeth healthy.
-This includes brushing twice a day and flossing, to keep food particles from leading to plaque buildup and tooth decay.
+This includes brushing twice a day and flossing.
+This can keep food particles from leading to plaque buildup and tooth decay.

 If you need a tooth extracted, talk to your dentist about your overall alignment.
-If you have crooked or gapped teeth, or other alignment issues, these might be important considerations.
+If you have crooked or gapped teeth, or other alignment issues, this might be an important consideration.
 An implant won’t move like natural teeth will, so it's worth determining your alignment treatment plan before having the implant put in.

 When your overall oral health is better, you can avoid issues that lead to tooth extractions.

 Frequently Asked Questions about Insurance Coverage for Tooth Extraction